BLESSED ARE THE POOR IN THE SPIRIT

-However, God’s priceless, inexhaustible and unlimited provisions or resources are readily accessible only to those who approach God as poor in the spirit – those who acknowledge their human limitations, deficiencies and weaknesses.
+However, God’s priceless, inexhaustible and unlimited provisions or resources are readily accessible only to those who approach God as poor in the spirit – those who acknowledge their spiritual and moral poverty, bankruptcy, or wretchedness.

-God always sends away empty those who approach Him as rich or full; but fills the poor or the hungry with good things!
+God always sends away empty those who approach Him as rich or full, but He fills the poor or the hungry with good things.

 “For I will pour water on him who is thirsty, and floods on the dry ground; I will pour My Spirit on your descendants, and My blessing on your offspring.”
 (Isa.
 44:3 NKJV).

-The church in Laodiceans was severely rebuked and corrected by the Lord because it says: “I am rich, have become wealthy, and have need of nothing…” (Rev. 3:17 NKJV).
+The Laodicea’s church was severely rebuked and corrected by the Lord because she thought and said, “I am rich, have become wealthy, and have need of nothing…” (Rev. 3:17 NKJV).

-However, God would not have us to be so rich, full or satisfied to the point when we are no longer thirsty or hungry for Him.
-Regrettably, like the church of the Laodiceans, the Church today is claiming to be “rich, have become wealthy, and have need of nothing…”
+Regrettably, like the Laodicea’s church, the Church today is claiming to be “rich, have become wealthy, and have need of nothing…”

-The early apostles of Christ were men who were never full of God.
-They were always passionately longing for, reaching out for, and panting after God.
-Although they were men highly anointed, yet they sought to be filled again and again by the Holy Spirit.
-They were men with insatiable hunger and unquenchable thirst for God.
+The early apostles of Christ were men who were always passionately longing for, reaching out for, and panting after knowing Christ increasingly.
+Although they were men highly anointed, yet they sought to be filled again and again with the Holy Spirit.

 In spite of Apostle Paul’s abundant visions and revelations of the Lord Jesus Christ, yet his constant longing or heart’s cry is: “that I may know Him and the power of His resurrection, and the fellowship of His sufferings, being conformed to His death.”
 (Philip.
 3:10 NKJV).

-Beloved, in God’s kingdom, it is only those who constantly acknowledge their weaknesses as mortal men and choose not to trust in or depend on themselves, but continuously trust in God or depend on God that will constantly and continuously draw from God’s resources.
+Beloved, in God’s kingdom, it is only those who constantly acknowledge their weaknesses and limitations as mortal men and choose not to trust in themselves or depend upon themselves, but continuously trust in God or depend upon God that will increasingly and continuously draw from God’s resources.

-Until a sinner acknowledges or accepts that he is spiritually and morally bankrupt, and that he cannot save himself by any means, and then chooses to put his faith in Jesus Christ as his Lord and Saviour; he cannot draw from God’s mercy and receive God’s free gift of eternal life.
+Until a sinner acknowledges or accepts that he is spiritually and morally bankrupt, and that he cannot save himself by any means, and then chooses to put his faith in Jesus Christ as his Lord and Saviour; he cannot receive God’s free gift of eternal life.

 Friend, having become born-again through faith in Christ Jesus, you must maintain an attitude of “a poor in the spirit” – continue to acknowledge your human weaknesses and limitations, putting no confidence in the flesh, but always seeking to grow in the grace and knowledge of Jesus Christ and always depending on the Holy Spirit.

 God only gives attention to the poor in the spirit, not to the rich in spirit – those who are full of themselves.

-Prayer: My Dear Holy Spirit, stir up a fresh and insatiable hunger in my soul today for God and help me never to reach a point in my life when I am so full that I will have no room for God, or see no need for God again in my life, in Jesus’ name.
+Prayer: My Dear Holy Spirit, stir up a fresh and insatiable hunger in my soul today for the revelation knowledge of Jesus Christ, in Jesus’ name.
 Amen.